biancamika/digital-garden-template/_notes/3. Permanent Notes/The attention economy is when we treat human attention as a finite commodity.md

 ---
 title: The attention economy is when we treat human attention as a finite commodity
 ---
-# The attention economy is when we treat human attention as a finite commodity

 ## Reference
 - **Source:**
 	- Smile Indias; [[Interdisciplinary Approaches to Creation & Innovation (Class)]]